 Alan visited us a few times after the accident.
 One time comes to mind.
 A visit to spider lake in Michigan.
 He took me out for a round of golf and he went fishing with dad and I. He was learning to read lips and was getting quite good at it.
 Alan was very self dependent and would not allow us to help him at things like ordering a meal at a restaurant etc. He wanted to do things on his own.
 However his deafness was taking a toll on his physic.
 He was no longer a happy man.

 On night in the winter of of 1967, a few weeks before Christmas, I was out messing around.
-I went over to my friend Greg’s house then looked at the time.
+I was over at my friend Greg’s house then looked at the time.
 Time to go home.
 Dad at an early age instilled promptness in me, as there were consequences for being late.
 I hold on to this to this day!

 So I put my coat on and said my goodbyes to my friend Greg and headed out into the bitter cold of a Michigan winter night.
 I remember that it was so cold that the snow crunched under my feet.
 I remember a song was running through my head.
 Tales of Brave Ulysses by Cream.
 I wanted to learn it as Greg Habenicht, Carlos Washington, and I had just formed a band called “wheat”.